nationalarchives/prototype-front-end/README.md

 2. This sends a mutation to the GraphQL server running as a lambda function which creates an entry in a table on the RDS database.
 3. The user then chooses which files to upload ([Upload.tsx](https://github.com/nationalarchives/tdr-front-end/blob/master/src/components/pages/Upload.tsx))
 4. This runs another mutation to store the files and some metadata in the RDS database.
 A temporary token is retrieved from the cognito user and used to upload the files to the S3 bucket.
-5. There is an event notification on the S3 bucket which will trigger a lambda when there is a put event.
-This [lambda](https://github.com/nationalarchives/tdr-aws/blob/master/tdr-run-tasks.py) does two things.
+5. There is an event notification on the S3 bucket which will trigger a step function.

-   - Sends the put event to an SQS queue
+6. This step function runs three ECS tasks in parallel, one for the virus checker, one for the file format check and one for the checksum check.
+The containers are defined in this [repository](https://github.com/nationalarchives/prototype-state-machine)
-   - Starts a task defined in ECS
+7. Once the tasks are run, the outputs are sent to separate SNS topics

-6. This task runs three containers.
-One is a virus checking service, one is a file type checking service and the last is the code which runs the checks.
-This code picks up the message from the SQS queue, downloads the file using the client credentials flow through cognito and runs the checks against it.
-Once the checks are done, it updates the database, via the GraphQL lambda.
+8. There is a lambda which subscribes to these topics, picks up the output and sends the results to the graphql server, which updates the database.
+The lambda is defined [here](https://github.com/nationalarchives/prototype-topic-listeners)
-7. The front end can then poll the rds datbase via the GraphQL lambda to display the results of the checks carried out by the ECS containers.
+9. The front end can then poll the rds datbase via the GraphQL lambda to display the results of the checks carried out by the ECS containers.